Massage Offenses (Unlicensed Massage, Failure to Provide Documents, Etc.)

 Unlicensed Massage Offenses

 Because law enforcement often conduct stings on massage establishments to determine whether acts of prostitution are occurring, massage offenses are often brought against people, whether there are any prostitution allegations or not, if there are unlicensed or if the establishment is unlicensed.
+Give the experienced Jacksonville criminal defense lawyers of SLG Law a call to discuss your particular case.

 Qualifications and licensing requirements can be found in Florida Statute Chapter 480.
 The criminal violations and penalties for violating those laws are found in Florida Statute Section 480.047.